fredley/soma-pi/README.md

 ###Setup/Installation:

 * Not covered in this guide: Setting up ssh/wireless/sound card.
 These topics are covered in this [lifehacker guide](http://lifehacker.com/5978594/turn-a-raspberry-pi-into-an-airplay-receiver-for-streaming-music-in-your-living-room).
-* Assuming you've got the Pi set up with wireless/ssh/sound card as you want, you'll need to install the required tools:
+* Assuming you've got the Pi set up as you want, you'll need to install the required tools:
 `sudo apt-get install mpd mpc python-mpd python-setuptools screen`
 * Test that `mpc` is working by entering the command `sudo mpc`.
 You should see output like
 *volume: 80%   repeat: off   random: off   single: off   consume: off*
 There are [futher instructions for setting up/testing mpc](http://www.gmpa.it/it9xxs/?p=727) if you want them.
 * Next you'll need to use `easy_install` to install Django:
-`easy_install django`
+`sudo easy_install django`
 * Now clone this repository:
 `git clone git://github.com/fredley/soma-pi.git`
 `cd soma-pi`